Riot shield

-A riot shield is a lightweight protection device, typically deployed by police and some military organizations, though also utilized by protestors.
+A riot shield is a lightweight protection device, typically deployed by riot police and some military units during protest, though also utilized by protestors.
 Riot shields are typically long enough to cover an average-sized person from the top of the head to the knees, though smaller one-handed models may also be used.
 They are generally intended to be used in riot control, to protect the user from melee attacks with blunt or edged weapons and also thrown projectiles, or non-lethal weapons such as rubber bullets and water cannons.
 They can also be used as short-ranged melee weapons to push back the opposing force.
 Most riot shields do not offer ballistic protection; ballistic shields are instead used in situations where heavily armed resistance is expected.

 Riot shields are used in almost every country with a standardized police force and are produced by many companies.
 Law enforcement often use them in conjunction with a baton.
 Riot shields made for law enforcement are typically constructed from transparent polycarbonate to enable the bearer to see incoming thrown objects.
 Riot shields used by protesters are often constructed from improvised materials, such as wood, scrap metal or plastic barrels.
 While riot shields are shown to be effective in protecting the bearers and preventing protesters from breaking through police lines, their use may actually encourage people to throw objects.

 History

 The Police Federation of England and Wales began lobbying for the introduction of riot shields following the 1976 Notting Hill Carnival riot, during which many officers were injured with thrown stones, bricks and bottles.
-At the time riot shields were already common in Northern Ireland and mainland Europe; British forces deployed them during the Cyprus Emergency in the 1950s, French police used them during the May 1968 riots, and British forces had been using them in Northern Ireland since at least 1969.
+At the time, riot shields were already common in Northern Ireland and mainland Europe; British forces deployed them during the Cyprus Emergency in the 1950s, French police used them during the May 1968 riots, and British forces had been using them in Northern Ireland since at least 1969.
 Riot shields were first used in England during the 1977 Battle of Lewisham.
-While the Metropolitan Police Service designed them to be a passive and defensive item only, New Scientist reported "the production of the shields [at Lewisham] was part of what can only be described as an extremely aggressive operation".
+While the Metropolitan Police Service designed them to be a passive and defensive item only, New Scientist reported "the production of the shields [at Lewisham] was part of what can only be described as an extremely aggressive operation."
 Many protesters were deliberately struck with the shields.
-A police spokesperson stated that a police officer who feels threatened would strike with whatever he had in his hands, adding "I don't see how you can stop him using the riot shield to hit a person".
+A police spokesperson stated that a police officer who feels threatened would strike with whatever he had in his hands, adding "I don't see how you can stop him using the riot shield to hit a person."

 During riots in the Republic of Ireland in the 1960s and 70s, the lack of riot shields was noted.
-Army personnel responding to a protest at Curragh chose to using bayonets for crowd control when riot shields were available.
+Army personnel responding to a protest at Curragh who lacked riot shields instead used bayonets for crowd control.
 When a riot in Lifford resulted in nine injuries to the Garda Síochána, it was reported that riot shields had not been available.
 Forty-four army personnel turned up to a riot in Monaghan with only five riot shields between them.
 In response to the shortage, 200 riot shields were manufactured in Dublin in 1972.